This post may contain affiliate links. Please read our disclosure policy.

 Variations & Substitutions

 - Other types of nuts to use: Any ground or finely chopped nuts would be wonderful in this recipe.
 I made a walnut cardamom snowball version that was magnificent.
-Or try a combination of nuts and dried fruit, like I do in my ginger orange almond biscotti!
-Tie it all together with an orange zest and cardamom version.
+Or try a combination of nuts and dried fruit, like I do in my ginger orange almond biscotti and my hermit cookies!
+You could even tie it all together with an orange zest and cardamom version.

 - Use a different flour.
 Substitute up to ½ cup of the all-purpose flour for nut flour to add another flavor dimension and a little extra texture.
 Pecan meal would be delightful!
 You can use gluten free all-purpose flour in this recipe.
 I prefer Cup 4 Cup gluten free flour because I find it is the closest texturally to regular all-purpose flour.
 If you’d rather use whole wheat flour, just add a bit more butter so your cookies hold together.